healingdrawing/task-localhost/extra.md

 Testing command: `curl --resolve mega.company:8082:127.0.0.2 http://mega.company:8082/uploads`

-Shows the uploads page html content, because method `GET` is `ALLOWED` for uploads in settings.
+Shows the uploads page html content.
+The reason is the `GET` method is `ALLOWED` for uploads in settings.

 The `settings` file, configuration with `server_name = "micro.company"`.

 Testing command: `curl --resolve micro.company:8082:127.0.0.2 http://micro.company:8082/uploads`

-Shows the 405 status code `405.html` page content, because method `GET` is `NOT ALLOWED` for uploads in settings.
+Shows the 405 status code `405.html` page content.
+The reason is the `GET` method is `NOT ALLOWED` for uploads in settings.

 ---